What Does a Screenwriter Exactly Do? The Job Explained

 Do Screenwriters go to movie sets every day?

-Once the screenplay has been finalized and locked in, the creative control is more or less in the hands of the director or producer.
+Once the screenplay has been finalized, locked in, and accepted, the creative control is more or less in the hands of the director or producer.
 The screenwriter has a more supportive role on set if any.

-It is also possible that actors may require the assistance and input of the screenwriter in interpreting their roles or making any last-minute adjustments on set.
+It is also possible that actors may require the assistance and input of the screenwriter in interpreting their roles or making any last-minute adjustments on set, especially if the screenplay was written on spec.

 This may be because certain actors and their roles need to be reduced.
-Or in cases of movies taking place within expanded universes, the story of a future project may affect the scenes or dialogue of a script already in production.
+Or in cases of movies taking place within expanded universes, the story of a future project may affect the scenes or dialogue of a script already in production, often due to the direction of the program’s storyline.

 Their involvement may vary depending on the project they are hired for.
-Usually, once the story has been successfully put to paper, the screenwriter would move on to the next project at hand.
+Usually, once the story has been successfully put to paper, the screenwriter would move on to the next project at hand, where they begin crafting new narratives.

 Do Screenwriters have inputs while directing?